-Two men currently being held in the Milwaukee County Correctional Facility South are facing charges for two armed robberies of gas stations in Waukesha County.
+Two men currently being held in the Milwaukee County Correctional Facility South are facing charges for two armed robberies of in Waukesha County.

 According to the criminal complaint: